Amy O’Donnell

 Communications Associate

 Emma graduated from Angelo State University with a Bachelor of Arts degree in Communication.
-During her time there, she was an active member of multiple honor societies, conducted independent research, and presented her work at the 2025 Student Research Symposium.
 Originally from Kerrville, Texas, Emma recently relocated to the Austin area with her husband.
-She is deeply passionate about advancing the pro-life cause and is honored to use her skills in communication to share stories, raise awareness, and inspire others to value and protect every human life.
+She enjoys creating engaging content and developing marketing and advertising materials that effectively communicate meaningful messages.
+Emma is deeply passionate about advancing the pro-life cause and is honored to use her communication skills to share stories, raise awareness, and inspire others to value and protect every human life.

 Additional Staff